Xunnamius/black-flag/README.md

 ### Run Your Tool Safely and Consistently ✨

-Black Flag not only helps you build your command line interface tool, but _run it_ too.
+Black Flag not only helps you declaratively build your CLI tool, but _run it_ too.

 ```typescript
 #!/usr/bin/env deno